ItiMaker

 For those who wish to delve deeper into the cultural offerings, consider visiting the House on the Embankment, a historical building filled with intriguing stories from the Soviet era.
 Additionally, walking along the river provides ample opportunities to snap photos of the picturesque landscapes and vibrant street art that adorn the area.

 As your day winds down, reflect on the natural beauty and cultural insights gained during your time in Gorky Park and along the Moskva River.
 With such a captivating day behind you, you’ll be invigorated to continue your exploration of Moscow.
-For even more ideas on how to maximize your time in the city, feel free to check out our Detailed Moscow Itinerary.
-If you’re planning for more days, our Moscow Itinerary for 5 Days can provide you with further adventures.
+For even more ideas on how to maximize your time in the city, feel free to check out the complete list of Moscow must-see attractions.
+If you’re planning where to stay, our best Moscow hotels for first-timers can help you find the perfect base for further adventures.

 Below is a quick reference table to help you optimize your Day 3 schedule: